 Teaching doubles addition was always something that I enjoyed.
 Math always seems like the perfect opportunity to try to reach students through all different learning styles.
-We would do a lot chanting, singing, game playing, and of course, the timed math fact tests.
+We would do a lot of chanting, singing, game playing, and of course, the timed math fact tests.

 These three activities helped my students develop a strong understanding of doubles addition, kept them engaged, and provided different ways to show their learning.